vidhya-18/Langchain_with_RAG/README.md

-# 🧠 Context-Aware QA System Using RAG and LangChain
+# 🧠 Context-Aware QA System Using LangChain

 This project demonstrates the creation of a **question-answering chatbot** that provides answers related to **dental health** using a **retrieval-based QA system** built with **LangChain**, **OpenAI's GPT model**, and a **vector database**.